What Should We Actually Be Afraid of in AI?

 — Isn’t it beautiful? — Of course, but it’s only 93% of your beauty. — Oh, Bender!
 That’s either a computing error, or you’re the most romantic robot I’ve ever met!

-Well, for the sake of completeness, let’s look at “Neural Network”:
+For the sake of completeness, let’s look at “Neural Network”:

 A computer architecture in which a number of processors are interconnected in a manner suggestive of the connections between neurons in a human brain and which is able to learn by a process of trial and error.